-Provides in-depth studies of human pathological processes and their effects on homeostasis.
-Emphasis is on fundamental disease mechanisms and selected examples.
-Upon completion, students should demonstrate detailed knowledge of pathophysiologic mechanisms, including etiology, physical signs and symptoms, progression, management, and prognosis of major human diseases.
-Three-hour weekly laboratory emphasizes gross and histologic pathology contrasted with normal tissue.
-Credits: 4 Prerequisite: "C" or better in BI210 and 211 and successful completion of 4 hours of CH105 or 110.
-Same Course As: HS406 May be offered as an Honors course.
+Study of pathological processes and their effects on homeostasis.
+Emphasis is pathophysiologic mechanisms, including etiology, physical signs and symptoms, progression, management, and prognosis of major human diseases.
+Three-hour weekly laboratory contrasts gross and histologic pathology with normal tissue.

+Minimum Grades - Prerequisite Text area: "C" or better in BI210 and 211 and successful completion of 4 hours of CH105 or 110.

+Same Course As: HS406 \May be offered as an Honors course.